-(15).
-USB Ports Connectors
+(17).
+USB Ports Connectors (Located at USB 1, USB2 and U30)

 This motherboard provides six USB ports (on back panel of motherboard).
-Four are complient with USB 1.1 specifications, and two are complient with USB 2.0 specification.
+These six USB ports are complient with USB 2.0 specification.
 Attach the USB cable connector from the individual device to these connectors.